62 year-old Sudhir Karnik was admitted to a leading hospital in Delhi early this year. He had suffered a heart attack.

 Air India is beyond recovery.

 It has run a loss of over Rs.22,000 crores.
 It owes over Rs.46,000 crores.
 This amount exceeded its sales revenue of Rs.17,000 crore for last year (see Balance Sheet).
 It hasn’t been able to pay salary to its staff on time for months.
 Forget raise, there have been pay cuts for everyone.
 For four days, none of its flights could take-off from Kochi as oil companies were not willing to extend the airline any more credit.
 (It owes over Rs.
 4,200 crores to Indian airports, oil companies and vendors).
-It gets permission to take-off only when it makes an advance payment to oil companies and the airport.
+It gets permission to take-off only when it makes an advance payment to oil companies and the airports.

 The airline had also given away most of its lucrative routes in 2005 to other airlines as it was unable to fly to those routes.
 “Huge Traffic Rights to Gulf hit AI”, says a headline in the todays’s (Sept 9, 2011) newspaper.